C & C++ Programming - Understanding Inheritence

 // Assigning the Derive Class object to the Base Class

-//objDerive = &objBasePass; // This conversion is not possible as base class object
+//objDerive = &objBasePass; // This conversion is not possible as base class

 // doesn't know about the derived class object.